zeebe-io/zeebe-cluster-testbench/README.md

   - Spawning different variations for a test, if needed (e.g. run a test in different cluster plans; run the same test with different parameters)
   - Preparing the test environment for the test
   - Calling the test process
-  - Recording test results, sending out notifications in case of test failures
+  - Sending out notifications in case of test failures
   - Cleaning up the test environment after the test
 - Test Protocol - this is the outermost layer.
 This is comparable to a test suite.